timodev96-alt/Trandom/README.md

 # Trandom
 ### When you play card or board games with friends, you always have to pick who goes first. **Trandom** app does it for you!

+# Main Idea
+## There is 2 Modes, The Finger Picker mode & Spin Wheel mode

 # Want your own version?
 ### 1. First Download the Dependencies
 1. Kotlin Standard Library